Key Takeaways

 Priorities:

-- Establish a consistent publishing cadence (minimum 4 pieces/month)
+– Establish a consistent publishing cadence (minimum four pieces per month)

 – Launch the educational email course as the primary lead generation asset